Labor Council for Latin American Advancement: Leadership

 The membership elects nine national officers.
 The officers include a president, secretary-treasurer, executive vice president, and six vice presidents to four-year terms.

 The membership also elects an executive board of 36 members to four-year terms as well.
 In addition to the elected members, the nine officers of the organization also automatically sit on the board.
 The board governs the affairs of LCLAA between membership meetings.
 It meets at least once a year, although it may meet more often than that, and may also make organizational or structural changes in the organization during the period between membership meetings.

 The officers recommend, and the executive board approves, the appointment of an Advisory Board.
 The duties of the Advisory Board, however, are not spelled out in the LCLAA constitution.

 LCLAA may establish, at its discretion, state and local councils.
 These councils are required to affiliate with their respective state and local AFL-CIO bodies.
 State and local councils do not exist in all areas, however, and the LCLAA constitution provides for at-large membership where they do not.

 In 2018 the following were elected officers of LCLAA: Yanira Merino, a member of the Laborers' International Union of North America (LiUNA), President; Aida Garcia, a member of the Service Employees International Union, Executive Vice President; and in 2020 Evelyn DeJesus, a member of the American Federation of Teachers, was appointed Secretary-Treasurer.
 In 2020 Jose Vargas became LCLAA's Executive Director.
 Merino is the first woman and first immigrant to serve as President of LCLAA.

-In 2014, LCLAA held its 20th National Membership Convention in Houston, TX, the following were elected officers of LCLAA:
+In 2014, LCLAA held its 20th National Membership Convention in Houston, Texas, the following were elected officers of LCLAA: